Ribblesdale Stakes Preview: Tips, Betting Offers and Odds, 2.25 at Ascot, 16th June 2020

-One of the many highlights on an excellent day three at Royal Ascot is the Ribblesdale Stakes.
+One of the many highlights on an excellent opening day at Royal Ascot in 2020 is the Ribblesdale Stakes.
 Read on for the best odds and offers as well as our betting tips for the race.

 With £200,000 in prize money on offer, a smart field is guaranteed for this Group 1 contest over 1m4f.
 Restricted to three year old fillies, the race was first run at Ascot in 1919.